 During our second event, on Nov.
 23, 2020, we heard from:

 - Restructuring the Public Utilities Commission (Professor Ned Hill, The Ohio State University)

 - Strengthening Lobbyist and Ethics Law (Kedric Payne, Campaign Legal Center)

 Common Cause activist Sandy Theis also wrote a short summary of this event, which you can find here.
 You can click here for the slides and the recording of the November 23rd event.

-In the coming weeks, we are hosting two more events, where attendees will have the opportunity to discuss dark money in greater depth.
+We also hosted two additional events, where attendees had the opportunity to discuss dark money in greater depth.

-Our Blueprint for Democracy: Community Discussion will be held on Monday, December 7th at 7 pm.
-It’ll be an opportunity to learn more about the need for transparency – specifically in regard to political advertising, the legislative process, and lobbying activities.
+Our Blueprint for Democracy: Community Discussion was held on Monday, Dec.
+7, 2020.
+It was an opportunity to learn more about the need for transparency – specifically in regard to political advertising, the legislative process, and lobbying activities.

-We are also partnering with the City Club of Cleveland to host Blueprint for Democracy: Transparency and Accountability in the Ohio Statehouse on Wednesday, December 16th at 12 pm.
-You’ll hear from Catherine Turcer, the Executive Director of Common Cause Ohio, as well as Kedric Payne and Ned Hill, who both spoke at our earlier Blueprint events.
+We also partnered with the City Club of Cleveland to host a Blueprint for Democracy: Transparency and Accountability in the Ohio Statehouse event on Dec.
+16, 2020.
+Attendees heard from Catherine Turcer, the Executive Director of Common Cause Ohio, as well as Kedric Payne and Ned Hill, who both spoke at our earlier Blueprint events.

 If you have questions, please send an email to firstname.lastname@example.org.